 Agricultural structures shall not be subject to the height limitations of this Zoning Law.
 Bulk area requirements must be met.
 See §126-3 “Agricultural Structure” of this Code.

-Building permits, site plans, special use permits, and permitting fees are not required prior to the construction of Agricultural Structures.
+Site plans, and special use permits are not required prior to the construction of Agricultural Structures.
 If an Agricultural Structure is greater than 10,000 square feet in size, a special use permit issued by the Planning Board and site plan will be required.

 A primary residence is a permitted use on any Farm Operation.
 The residence will require a building permit and must meet all applicable state and local building code and bulk area requirements.
 The payment of associate permitting fees shall be borne by the residence.